-In 1864, John S. Harberger, a New York City bank president, enlarged and embellished the house in the Victorian style, making it his summer home during Plainfield's development as a commuter suburb.
+In 1864, John S. Harberger, president of the Manhattan Co. (now Chase Bank), enlarged and embellished the house in the Victorian style, making it his summer home during Plainfield's development as a commuter suburb.
 Period rooms here portray both the farm life of the Drakes and the suburban life of the Harbergers.
 Significant American paintings, folk art, period furniture and decorative pieces make this site a museum of both history and art.